 Who doesn’t want a healthier heart?
 Flavonoids have been linked to a reduced risk of heart disease.
 And elderberries are chock-full of them.
 Studies in rats have also shown that elderberry juice can be effective in decreasing cholesterol.
 This is great news and we hope more studies continue to show the different health benefits of elderberries.
 As well as their safety for pregnant women in specific!

 Will you be taking elderberry or other herbal supplements during pregnancy?

 That’s all you need to know about elderberry during pregnancy!
 Again, we really don’t know the safety of elderberry during pregnancy.
 And it’s not a supplement I would recommend keeping in your daily routine for this reason.
 But may be okay to use during cold and flu season.
-Make sure to check with your doctor before using it.
+Make sure to check with your doctor and food and drug administration (FDA) recommendations before using it.